GlobularOne/snr/docs/source/user_guide/payload_categories.rst

 Payload Categories
 ==================

-Since Snr version 1.0.0, payloads are categorized.
+Payloads are categorized.
 The categories are:

 access
 ------